jbhopkins/bioxtasraw/docs/source/tutorial/introduction.rst

     *   Available from:
         `https://sourceforge.net/projects/bioxtasraw/files/?source=navbar <https://sourceforge.net/projects/bioxtasraw/files/?source=navbar>`_

+.. _atsas:

 *   ATSAS programs, >= v2.8.0 (for :ref:`Section 2 <section2>` of the tutorial only).

     *   Download and installation instructions are available from:
         `http://www.embl-hamburg.de/biosaxs/download.html <http://www.embl-hamburg.de/biosaxs/download.html>`_

     *   Requires a free registration for academic users.
 Industrial users must pay to use.

+.. _eman2:

+*   EMAN2, >=2.2 (for :ref:`Section 2 <section2>` of the tutorial only)
+    *   Download and installation instructions are available from: `http://blake.bcm.edu/emanwiki/EMAN2/Install <http://blake.bcm.edu/emanwiki/EMAN2/Install>`_

+    *   Free for all, optional registration for user tracking purposes.

 Other useful materials